-Fish is a major source of protein, constituting 11.7 percent of the Filipino diet, at 38 kilograms annual per capita.2 In fine weather, coastal folk can depend on the sea for food and livelihood.
-The map of coastal areas largely reflects the most densely-populated areas, more so, of poor Filipinos migrating to where they can get libreng ulam.
+Fish is a major source of protein, constituting 11.9 percent of the Filipino diet, at 37 kilograms annual per capita.2 In fine weather, coastal folk can depend on the sea for food and livelihood.
+The map of coastal areas largely reflects the most densely-populated areas, inhabited by poor Filipinos migrating to where they can get libreng ulam.
 Likewise, coastal folk cut mangrove trees for fuel, charcoal production and house construction materials.